apollographql/apollo/docs/source/tutorial/resolvers.md

 },
 ```

-You might be wondering how our server knows the identity of the current user when calling functions like `getLaunchIDsByUser`.
+You might be wondering how our server knows the identity of the current user when calling functions like `getLaunchIdsByUser`.
 It doesn't yet!
 We'll fix that in the next chapter.

 ## Paginate results